dylan-lang/opendylan/documentation/library-reference/source/dylan/threads.rst

    :conditions:

-     Implementations of the *release-all* function are permitted to signal a condition of the following class, which is a subclass of :drm:`<error>`:
+     Implementations of the :gf:`release-all` function are permitted to signal a condition of the following class, which is a subclass of :drm:`<error>`:

      :class:`<not-owned-error>`